Blocklists and Link Reputation

 5. Use branded, stable domains for links and landing pages when possible.

-6. If the sending IP is listed, ask the email delivery service whether the IP pool is shared or dedicated and what remediation they recommend.
+6. If the sending IP is listed, ask the email delivery service whether the IP pool is shared or dedicated, and ask what remediation they recommend.

-7. If the domain is the issue, pause high-volume sends and review permission, complaints, link destinations, and recent site security problems.
+7. If your domain is causing the issue, pause high-volume sends and review permission, complaints, link destinations, and recent site security problems.

-8. After fixing the cause, resume with a smaller engaged subscriber group before sending to the full list.
+8. After you fix the cause, send again to a smaller engaged subscriber group before sending to the full list.

 - Blocklists can apply to IPs, domains, URLs, or email delivery service infrastructure.

-- Private mailbox reputation systems matter even when public blocklist checks look clean.
+- Private mailbox reputation systems matter even when public blocklist checks find no listing.

-- Link domains can affect delivery, especially if they look unsafe or redirect heavily.
+- Link domains can affect delivery, especially when they look unsafe or use many redirects.

 - Do not use random link shorteners for bulk campaigns.

-- An email delivery service switch will not fix a poor list, unsafe links, or misleading content.
+- Switching email delivery services will not fix a poor list, unsafe links, or misleading content.

 - Check [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md) before assuming the issue is only technical.